fw-ai-external/reward-kit/examples/frozen_lake_mcp_complete/REMOTE_DEPLOYMENT_HANDOFF.md

 - [ ] Multiple grid size support
 - [ ] Load testing passes
 - [ ] Error handling robustness

+## 🔬 **Next Steps & Testing Strategy**

+Based on recent development and bug fixes, our testing strategy must be updated to focus on preventing regressions and validating the true parallel performance of the system.

+### **🔥 Priority 1: Finalize CI/CD Testing Strategy (URGENT)**
+**Priority**: 🔥 **URGENT** - This is critical for stable, fast, and reliable testing.

+**Context**: The current end-to-end tests rely on recording live trajectories from the Fireworks API, which is too slow and non-deterministic for a CI environment.
+We need a robust offline testing strategy.

+**Action Items**:
+1.  **Standardize Dataset**: All tests should use the `examples/frozen_lake_mcp_complete/shared_data/rollouts.jsonl` dataset for consistency.
+2.  **Create a Pre-Recorded Trajectory**:
+    -   Run a local test to generate a clean, canonical recording file.
+    -   Save this file as `examples/frozen_lake_mcp_complete/shared_data/recorded_trajectory.jsonl`.
+    -   Check this file into the repository.
+3.  **Update CI Test Configuration**:
+    -   Modify the CI scripts to set the `REWARD_KIT_PLAYBACK_FILE` environment variable to point to the newly checked-in `recorded_trajectory.jsonl`.
+    -   This ensures that CI tests run exclusively in playback mode, making them fast, offline, and deterministic.
+4.  **Update Local Test Configuration**:
+    -   Ensure that local tests (like `tests/test_record_and_playback_e2e.py`) can still be run to generate *new* recordings if the `recorded_trajectory.jsonl` file needs to be updated.
+This can be done by temporarily deleting the file before running the test.

+### **⚠️ Priority 2: Investigate Playback Environment Interaction (CRITICAL BUG)**
+**Priority**: ⚠️ **CRITICAL** - The core playback functionality is not behaving as expected.

+**Context**: It has been observed that the current playback implementation **does not hit the MCP server**.
+This is incorrect.
+Playback should only replace the expensive LLM call that *generates* an action.
+The recorded action must then be sent to the MCP environment to drive the simulation and get a new, updated observation.

+**Root Cause Analysis**:
+The investigation has revealed that the recording file generated during the test's recording phase is **empty**.
+This causes the subsequent playback phase to fail silently and fall back to live mode, which masks the underlying issue and makes it appear as though playback is working.

+**Action Item**:
+- **Debug `rollout()` function**: The primary task is to debug the `rollout` function in `reward_kit/mcp_env.py` and the `log_conversation_state_for_playback` method in the `FireworksPolicy` class.
+- **Hypothesis**: The issue may be related to asynchronous file I/O within the `asyncio` event loop or incorrect file handle management within the test suite.
+The `with open(...)` calls inside async functions are a potential source of problems.
+- **Goal**: Ensure that the recording file is correctly written to with the full trajectory data during the recording phase.
+Once this is fixed, the playback phase should naturally start hitting the MCP server with the recorded actions, as the code structure already supports this.

+### **🟡 Priority 3: URL Handling & Redirect Robustness (MEDIUM)**
+**Priority**: 🟡 **MEDIUM** - This is to prevent a regression of the previous critical bug.

+**Test File to Create**: `tests/test_url_handling.py`

+**Test Scenarios**:
+1.  **URL with Trailing Slash**: Connect to the server using a URL that correctly includes the trailing slash (e.g., `.../mcp/`).
+    -   **Expected Result**: The connection succeeds immediately with no redirects.
+2.  **URL without Trailing Slash**: Connect using a URL *without* the trailing slash (e.g., `.../mcp`).
+    -   **Expected Result**: The `reward-kit` client-side fix should automatically append the slash, preventing any server redirect.

+### **🟢 Priority 4: Code Cleanup and Finalization**
+1.  **Remove Debug Logging**:
+   - Remove any remaining `print()` statements or excessive debug logging from `simulation_server.py` and `mcp_env.py`.
+2.  **Resource Handler Optimization**:
+   - The current resource handler in `simulation_server.py` uses a simplified string return.
+For long-term maintainability, consider updating it to return proper MCP types (e.g., `TextResourceContents`).

 ## 📁 **Key Files Reference**